asariprado/PyAtoms/README.md

 ## Installation instructions
 1. Download folder
-2. Open terminal
+2. Open terminal (Mac OSX) or command line (Windows).
-3. Navigate to the directory where the folder is located.
+3. Navigate to the directory where the AtomSimulator folder is located.
 Example:
     ```
-    ~/Documents/GitHub/AtomSimulator
+    ~/Downloads/AtomSimulator
     ```
 5. To run program, type:
     ```